oliver-dew/bevy_vox_scene/README.md

 And this is the same scene in Bevy:
 ![The same scene in Bevy](assets/study-bevy.jpg)

-All Magica Voxel material types except "cloud" are supported.
-Bevy's screen space transmission does a great job of rendering glass materials.
+Almost all Magica Voxel material types are supported.
+Bevy's screen space transmission does a great job of rendering glass materials, while Magica Voxel cloud materials are imported into Bevy as volumetric fog.

-`bevy_vox_scene` achieves this by generating a series of texture atlases for the scene to capture the differing color, metalness, roughness, emission, and transparency for each Voxel type in the scene.
+`bevy_vox_scene` achieves this by generating a series of texture atlases for the scene to capture the differing color, metalness, roughness, emission, and transparency for each Voxel type in the scene, and a volumetric texture for models containing cloud materials.

 ## Usage